percona/postgres/contrib/pg_tde/documentation/docs/architecture/encrypt-internals.md

 `pg_tde` uses two kinds of keys for encryption:

 1. Internal keys to encrypt the data.
 They are stored in PostgreSQL's data directory under `$PGDATA/pg_tde`.
-2. Higher-level keys to encrypt internal keys.
-These keys are called *principal keys*.
-They are stored externally, in a Key Management System (KMS) using the key provider API.
+2. Principal keys, which encrypt internal keys, are stored externally in a Key Management System (KMS) using the key provider API.

 `pg_tde` uses one principal key per database.
 Every internal key for the given database is encrypted using this principal key.